 My stories are often filled with twists and surprises and–I hope–they also tug at the emotions.
 Relationships — between men and women, parents and children, sisters and brothers – are always the primary focus of my books.
 I can’t think of anything more fascinating than the way people struggle with life’s trials and tribulations, both together and alone.

 I now live and write in North Carolina, the state which has become my true home and has also spawned many settings for my stories.
-I live with my significant other, John, a photographer, and two sweet Shetland Sheepdogs, Keeper and Cole.
+I live with my significant other, John, a photographer, and my sweet Shetland Sheepdog, Cole.
 I have three grown stepdaughters, a couple of sons-in-law and four grandbabies.

 For me, the real joy of writing is having the opportunity to touch readers with my words.
 I hope that my stories move you in some way and give you hours of enjoyable reading